On the Generalization of Stochastic Gradient Descent with Momentum: Additional experiments

+In~\cref{NF5b}, we plot the test accuracy versus $t_d$ of~\ref{earlyupdate} and~\ref{update} (which is a special case of~\ref{earlyupdate} with $t_d=T$) for the notMNIST dataset for different $\mu_d$ values.
+We observe dramatic decrease in the test accuracy for $\mu_d=0.99$, which is consistent with our convergence analysis in \cref{thm:earlymnconconv}.

-We now study the performance of SGMEM for a smooth and strongly convex loss function.
-We train a logistic regression model with the weight decay regularization using SGMEM for binary classification on the two-class notMNIST and MNIST datasets that contain the images from letter classes ``C'' and ``J'', and digit classes ``2'' and ``9'', respectively.
-We set the learning rate $\alpha=0.01$.
+We now study the performance of~\ref{earlyupdate} for a smooth and strongly convex loss function.
+We train a logistic regression model with the weight decay regularization using~\ref{earlyupdate} for binary classification on the two-class notMNIST and MNIST datasets that contain the images from letter classes ``C'' and ``J'', and digit classes ``2'' and ``9'', respectively.
+We set the step-size $\alpha=0.01$.
 The weight decay coefficient and the minibatch size are set to 0.001 and 10, respectively.
-We use 100 SGMEM realizations to evaluate the average performance.
+We use 100~\ref{earlyupdate} realizations to evaluate the average performance.

-We plot the test error and test accuracy versus $t_d$ under SGMEM for notMNIST dataset in Figures \ref{NF7a} and \ref{NF7b}, respectively.
-We show the same performance measures for MNIST dataset in Figures \ref{NF8a} and \ref{NF8b} respectively.
-We observe that, unlike the case of non-convex loss functions, it does not hurt to add momentum for the entire training.
-In the following, we focus on SGMM with the classical momentum update rule for a smooth and strongly convex loss function.
+We plot the test error and test accuracy versus $t_d$ under~\ref{earlyupdate} for the notMNIST dataset in~\cref{NF7a,NF7b}, respectively.
+We show the same performance measures for the MNIST dataset in~\cref{NF8a,NF8b} respectively.
+We observe that, unlike the case of nonconvex loss functions, it does not hurt to add momentum for the entire training.
+In the following, we focus on~\ref{update} with the classical momentum update rule for a smooth and strongly convex loss function for the notMNIST dataset.

+In the following, we focus on~\ref{update} with the classical momentum update rule for a smooth and strongly convex loss function on notMINIST.

-We now study the performance of SGMM when applied to the notMINIST dataset.
-We compare the training and generalization performance of SGM without momentum with that of SGMM under $\mu=0.5$ and $\mu=0.9$, which are common momentum values used in practice~\citep[Section 8.3.2]{DLbook}.
-Our plots illustrate the cross entropy as the loss function as well as the accuracy of classification.
+We compare the training and generalization performance of SGD without momentum with that of~\ref{update} under $\mu=0.5$ and $\mu=0.9$, which are common momentum values used in practice~\citep[Section 8.3.2]{DLbook}.